Office worker at desk with back pain

 • Improper posture while sitting or standing

-Dr. Brenner performs a comprehensive examination to determine the back pain source for every patient.
-By determining the precise location of the damaged ligament, muscle or tendon, he can provide a more focused treatment.
+Dr. Brenner performs a comprehensive examination to determine the source of each patient’s back pain.
+By precisely locating the damaged ligament, muscle, or tendon, he can provide more focused treatment.

 3. Lifestyle Choices That Cause Back Pain